PacktPublishing/Extending-Microsoft-Power-Apps-with-Power-Apps-Component-Framework/README.md

 By the end of this Power Apps book, you'll be able to build, debug, enrich, and deploy code components confidently.

-This book is for developers who are looking to build advanced skills for extending the capabilities of Power Apps.
-Basic knowledge of Power Apps and web development is necessary to get started with this book.

 This book covers the following exciting features:
 Understand the fundamentals of Power Apps Component Framework